YouGoDevs/Sexy-UI/src/packages/carousel/readMe.md

 A custom slider carousel component

-The `CarouselContainer` and `Slider` are parent and child components, each Slider component added to the CarouselContainer is added to an array and accessed via an internalized index property.
+The `CarouselContainer` and `Slider` are parent and child components, each Slider component added to the CarouselContainer is added to an array and accessed via an index property.

 ## Installation